taboola/taboola-android/README.md

      }
  ```
 > ## Notice
-> the + notation in gradle sdk version number is only a suggestion.
-We encourgae developers to use the latest SDK version.
-Taboola SDK will remain backword compatible between minor versions.
+> We encourgae developers to use the latest SDK version.
+In order to stay up-to-date we suggest to subscribe to get github notifications whenever there is a new release. for more information check: https://help.github.com/articles/managing-notifications-for-pushes-to-a-repository/

 2. Include this line in your app’s AndroidManifest.xml to allow Internet access